GuinhoFSilva/RoadMapSh-Github/README.md

 # GitHub User Activity CLI (Java + Spring Boot)
 A simple CLI application to fetch and display recent GitHub user activity using the GitHub API, built with Java and Spring Boot.

+# Project Origin
+This project is based on the GitHub User Activity CLI challenge from roadmap.sh.
+The original challenge involves building a command line interface to fetch and display GitHub user activity, helping developers practice working with APIs, handling JSON data, and building CLI applications.
+[Project page](https://roadmap.sh/projects/github-user-activity)

 ## Prerequisites
 - Java 17+ installed
 - Maven installed (or use the Maven wrapper `mvnw` / `mvnw.cmd`)